marve/droid/README.md

 To remove services from the host, run `uninstall.sh`

 To disable a service, add a file named `disable` to the service directory and run `apply.sh`.

+# Troubleshooting

+To view the logs of a service, use the name of the unit file: `sudo journalctl -u <serviceName>.service`.